 Joy’s smile is much closer to tears than laughter.

-But Victor Hugo was a literary man, not a social scientist, sensitive to the power of words and how to use their ambiguity to move you.
-He was probably also acutely attuned to emotions and the subtle variations in their coloring, as attested to by his Gothic novel, The Hunchback of Notre Dame.
+Tears, like laughter, is also behavior we can see.
+Often, we associate it with sadness.
+But we may also have tears of happiness.
+Or tears of anger.
+Women, more than men, are prone to tears.Victor Hugo was a literary man, not a social scientist.
+He was sensitive to the power of words and how to use their ambiguity to move you.
+He was probably also acutely attuned to emotions and the subtle variations in their coloring.
+This is evident in his Gothic novel, The Hunchback of Notre Dame.

 Anyway, I believe Hugo is saying that after something sad, we’re more likely to show heartfelt joy in tears than in laughter.